brendanzab/language-garden/compile-closure-conv/README.md

-# Closure Conversion
+# Compiling Closures

-Implementations of typed closure conversion for a simply typed lambda calculus.
+This project demonstrates various approaches to compiling functions to closures in a simply typed lambda calculus.

-Closure conversion makes implicit variable captures explicit by translating anonymous functions into closures that contain the _code_ of the original function and an _environment_ of the captured variables.
+- **Closure conversion**: this translation makes implicit variable captures explicit by translating anonymous functions into closures that contain the _code_ of the original function and an _environment_ of the captured variables.
+- **Lambda lifting**: this translation lifts functions to top level bindings, cutting down on the number of closures needed.

 Two implementations of closure conversion are provided: one between nameless, de Bruijn indexed terms, the other between alpha-renamed terms.